TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Please raise bugs for any you might find, one day I'll get an issue template sorted but if you could at least provide details so I can reproduce it that will help improve the chances of it being fixed.

+Before raising a bug, please check whether the issue still exists in the latest version and whether there is an existing issue already raised to avoid a duplicate.

 ## Pull requests

 Pull requests are welcome but will be rejected unless they are to fix a bug or implement a feature and you've let me know in the issue that is what you plan to do.